Amet13/vulncontrol/README.md

 Usage
 -----

-Add software what you need to `productlis.txt`.
+Add software what you need to `productlist.txt`.

-You can search software here: https://www.cvedetails.com/product-search.php Then you can run script:
+You can search software here: https://www.cvedetails.com/product-search.php

+Then you can run script:
 ```
 $ ./vulncontrol.py